BEST Lending Co logo

 The company offers three primary loan products: Fix-N-Flip bridge loans (up to 90% of purchase price and 100% of rehab costs, rates starting at 9.50%, minimum 660 FICO), DSCR loans for long-term rentals and refinancing (up to 80% LTV, 30-year fixed, rates starting at 6.50%, allows short-term rentals), and Construction loans for ground-up and development projects (up to 85% LTC, rates starting at 9.99%, interest disbursed).
 All loan products can close in as little as 3-15 business days depending on type, with the fastest closings claimed at 3 days once a full package is received.

-BEST Lending distinguishes itself through a fully digital application and closing process, proprietary technology for 100% online transactions, competitive rates compared to traditional lenders, willingness to approve deals other lenders reject, and testimonials emphasizing personalized service and quick decision-making.
+BEST Lending distinguishes itself through a fully digital application and closing process, proprietary technology for 100% online transactions, rate claims to verify compared to traditional lenders, willingness to approve deals other lenders reject, and testimonials emphasizing personalized service and quick decision-making.
 Multiple client reviews highlight the team's communication, knowledge of investment property loan structures, and ability to close quickly.
 The company also partners with industry professionals and maintains a "Project Spotlight" section featuring recent closed loans.

 However, prospective borrowers should note that these are private lending products with rates significantly higher than conventional mortgages (6.50%-9.99%+ versus 3%-5% for traditional home loans), making them suitable only for short-term or investment-focused borrowing.
-The minimum FICO scores of 660+ and focus on real estate investors mean this lender serves a specialized market, not general consumers.
-While the website provides client testimonials and claims competitive terms, actual approval odds and closing speeds may vary based on loan complexity and documentation completeness.
+The minimum FICO scores of 660+ and focus on real estate investors mean this lender serves a listed market, not general consumers.
+While the website provides client testimonials and claims competitive terms, actual eligibility fields and closing speeds may vary based on loan complexity and documentation completeness.

 Services & Features